-11. Initiation of investigation.- (1) Save as provided for in sub-section (11), the Commission shall initiate an investigation to determine the existence, degree and effect of any alleged subsidy only upon receipt of a written application by or on behalf of domestic industry.
+11. Initiation of investigation -(1) Save as provided for in sub-section (11), the Commission shall initiate an investigation to determine the existence, degree and effect of any alleged subsidy only upon receipt of a written application by or on behalf of domestic industry.

-(2) An application shall be submitted to the Commission with such fee as may be prescribed and shall include sufficient evidence of the existence of countervailable subsidies including, if possible, of their amount, and of injury within the meaning of this Ordinance and shall contain such information as is reasonably available to an applicant on the following, namely-
+(2) An application shall be submitted to the Commission in such manner, number and form and with such fee as may be prescribed.
+It shall include sufficient evidence of the existence of a subsidy and, if possible, its amount, injury within the meaning of this Act and a causal link between the subsidized imports and the alleged injury.
+The application shall also contain such information as is reasonably available to an applicant on the following, namely:-

-(a) identity of the applicant and a description of the volume and value of domestic production of a like product by the applicant;
+(a) identity of the applicant and a description of the volume and value of domestic production of a like product by the applicant: